semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 2. Add a `secrets` key under `tasks`
 3. List the names of the secrets to import

+The secret values are now available for all jobs in the block.

 ```yaml title=".semaphore/semaphore.yaml"
 version: v1.0
 name: Initial Pipeline